collapsed-stacks/startups/questions/1491/how-to-estimate-costs-for-servers-for-web-application.md

 - tagged: `business-plan`, `startup-costs`
 - score: 6

-<p>Maybe I can find some answers here.
-How would you estimate costs for a<br>
+Maybe I can find some answers here.
+How would you estimate costs for a
-business plan in context of a web application that is running on a cloud?</p>
+business plan in context of a web application that is running on a cloud?

-<p>Problem is I do not know how the application will technically perform, we have<br>
+Problem is I do not know how the application will technically perform, we have
 no prototype yet.
-At one point we will need to scale...</p>
+At one point we will need to scale...

 ## Answer 1493